tonkeeper/2fa-extension/SPECIFICATION.md

 can be performed.
 Third parameter is the new device ID.
 Fourth parameter is the new device pubkey.
 - `(int, int, cell, int) get_disable_state()` - returns the disable state.
 First parameter is the `state tag`.
 Second parameter is the `blocked_until`.
 Third parameter is the `new_state_init`.
 Fourth parameter is the `forward_amount`.
+- `int get_gas_fee_for_processing_send_actions(cell msg, int msg_actions, int ext_actions)` - returns the gas fee
+for processing the `send_actions` method.
+The first parameter is the serialized message.
+The second parameter is the number of outbound messages in the action list.
+The third parameter is the number of extended actions in the action list.